Skip to main content

 Students may be exempted from the requirement to take SOC 3130 - Introduction to Social Statistics, if one of the following circumstances applies:

-2. The student has completed ECON 3710 with a “C” or better and either (a) is double-majoring in Economics or (b) completed that course prior to declaring a major in sociology.
+- The student has completed STAT 2020 with a “C” or better and either (a) is double-majoring in Biology or (b) completed that course prior to declaring a major in sociology.

-3. The student has completed STAT 2020, STAT 2120, or STAT 3120 and either (a) is double-majoring in Statistics or (b) completed that course prior to declaring a major in sociology.
+- The student has completed STAT 2120 or STAT 3120 and either (a) is double-majoring in Statistics or Economics (b) completed that course prior to declaring a major in sociology.

 Exemption from SOC 3130 does not reduce the total 30 credits required for completion of the major.
 Thus, exempted students must complete an additional Sociology course at any level.